bsicchieri/gostack9-gympoint/README.md

 ## Tools

-Create an application from scratch using Express, and you need to configure the following tools:
+An application created from scratch using Express and other tools:

 - Sucrase + Nodemon;
 - ESLint + Prettier + EditorConfig;